B. R. Ambedkar: Conversion to Buddhism

 Ambedkar considered converting to Sikhism, which encouraged opposition to oppression and so appealed to leaders of scheduled castes.
 But after meeting with Sikh leaders, he concluded that he might get "second-rate" Sikh status.

 Instead, around 1950, he began devoting his attention to Buddhism and travelled to Ceylon (now Sri Lanka) to attend a meeting of the World Fellowship of Buddhists.
 While dedicating a new Buddhist vihara near Pune, Ambedkar announced he was writing a book on Buddhism, and that when it was finished, he would formally convert to Buddhism.
 He twice visited Burma in 1954; the second time to attend the third conference of the World Fellowship of Buddhists in Rangoon.
 In 1955, he founded the Bharatiya Bauddha Mahasabha, or the Buddhist Society of India.
-In 1956, he completed his final work, The Buddha and His Dhamma, which was published posthumously.
+In 1956, he completed his final work, The Buddha and His Dhamma, and requested Jawaharlal Nehru to help him promote the book through government funding.
+Nehru rejected Ambedkar's request.
+The book was later published posthumously.

 After meetings with the Sri Lankan Buddhist monk Hammalawa Saddhatissa, Ambedkar organised a formal public ceremony for himself and his supporters in Nagpur on 14 October 1956.
 Accepting the Three Refuges and Five Precepts from a Buddhist monk in the traditional manner, Ambedkar completed his own conversion, along with his wife.
 He then proceeded to convert some 500,000 of his supporters who were gathered around him.
 He prescribed the 22 Vows for these converts, after the Three Jewels and Five Precepts.
 He then travelled to Kathmandu, Nepal to attend the Fourth World Buddhist Conference.
 His work on The Buddha or Karl Marx and "Revolution and counter-revolution in ancient India" remained incomplete.